profsmith89/ctps/_sources/chap05.md

 ## Encoding again!

 The second detail of the `sendall` and `recv` calls that we'll abstract away deals with encoding.
 By having our client and the server use the same shim, we can guarantee that they speak the same language, or more precisely in the land of computation, they encode their string objects in the same way.
-We began worrying about this in Chapter 3, when we talked about the many different ways the characters in a file might be encoded.
+We began worrying about this in Chapter 3, when we talked about the many ways the characters in a file might be encoded.

 In some applications, clients and servers are written by different programmers.
-When this happens, we have to know the character encoding that the server will use and force our strings into that encoding.
+When this happens, we must know the character encoding that the server will use and force our strings into that encoding.
 This is the work being done by the `str.encode` and `str.decode` methods in the code block above.
 In particular, the script encodes into a Python `bytes` object, which is useful for holding and manipulating *binary data*.
 Binary data is a topic we'll discuss soon, and for now, just think of this encoding work as transforming our string message into an agreed-upon encoding.

 ## A simplified networking interface